-The triplet ambiguity problem causes the compositors to learn from noisy triplets and introduces biases.
+\textbf{Collaborative Consensus Learning.} The triplet ambiguity problem leads to noisy triplets and biases the model learning.
 To mitigate this problem, we use the Kullback Leibler divergence loss (KL loss) for two image-text compositors.
-The KL loss enables the compositors to learn collaboratively from each other, reducing biases and reaching a consensus.
-This approach balances the preservation of distinct knowledge and the achievement of consensus.
+The KL loss promotes the compositors to learn from each other, reducing biases and reaching a consensus.
+This approach balances the preservation of distinct knowledge and the attainment of consensus.
 By enhancing cooperation and knowledge sharing, our method is more robust to the triplet ambiguity problem.
 Specifically, we denote the resulting posterior probability of $F_{IT}^m$ as $\bm{p^m}$ and that of $F_{IT}^h$ as $\bm{p^h}$.
 We set a target probability $\bm{p^w}$ as the weighted sum of both $\bm{p^m}$ and $\bm{p^h}$, which is given by: